brummer-simon/ringbuffer/README.md

 Small statically allocated ringbuffer implemented while learning rust.

-I wrote this to get familiar with Rust, if you want to use it, feel free to do so but be warned that beginners tend make mistakes ;).
+I wrote this to get familiar with Rust, if you want to use it, feel free to do so.
+But be forewarned, beginners tend make mistakes and write weird code ;).